How To Know If She Orgasmed | Clear Signs Uncovered

 Sign Description Typical Timing During Orgasm

-Pelvic Contractions Pulsating spasms of vaginal walls every 0.8 seconds lasting several seconds.
+Pelvic Contractions Pulsating spasms of vaginal walls in brief rhythmic waves (often around 0.8 seconds apart) lasting several seconds.
 During climax phase.

 Vocalizations Moaning/gasping sounds varying from subtle to loud expressions.
 Often peaks at climax.